-The agreement must be signed prior to marriage
+The agreement must be signed before marriage.

-The agreement must not be unconscionable
+The agreement must not be unconscionable.

-Here, we see that a court will not be quick to declare the agreement to be invalid unless you can show that not only did your partner not discuss their financial status with you but that you also would have had no reasonable way to learn about this subject in other ways.
+Here, we see that a court will not be quick to declare the agreement invalid unless you can show that not only did your partner not discuss their financial status with you but that you also would have had no reasonable way to learn about this subject in other ways.

 Agreement Must be Signed Voluntarily

 It is not enough to argue to a judge that you did not get a chance to review the document in full before signing.
-It is not enough to argue that your spouse would not marry you unless you signed the document.
+It is not enough to say that your spouse would not marry you unless you signed the document.
 Only if there is evidence that your spouse attempted to blindside you with a prenup or deceived you in some extreme way would I think that this requirement would be met as well.

 Agreement Must be Written Like a Texas Contract